-Analysis | Lindsey Graham’s call to assassinate Putin, and the possibly dire unintended consequences involved
+Analysis | Lindsey Graham calls for assassinating Putin — while offering comparisons that show how fraught that is

 You would be doing your country - and the world - a great service.

-Graham’s call was greeted with bipartisan condemnation, and The Post’s Julian Mark laid out the many pitfalls of the approach after Hannity’s call the night before.
+Graham’s call was greeted with bipartisan condemnation, and The Washington Post’s Julian Mark laid out the many pitfalls of the approach after Hannity’s call the night before.
 Thus far, both of them remain on an island, despite allegations that Putin has engaged in war crimes.
-(NATO Secretary General Jens Stoltenberg on Friday accused Putin of “a blatant violation of international law.”)
+(NATO Secretary General Jens Stoltenberg accused Putin on Friday of “a blatant violation of international law.”)

 And indeed, to look at the limits of this approach, you need only look at the historical parallels Graham himself put forward.